 COMMUNICATION: Students completing a degree in the Department of Biology will be able to compile biological data and theory concerning a current biological question into a scientific presentation/paper in which they explain the data and theory at a professional level.

 SCIENTIFIC PROCESS: Students completing the Bachelor of Science degree in the Department of Biology will be able to describe and demonstrate the process of science (including developing biological questions based on current theory, proposing methods for addressing the questions, qualitatively and/or quantitatively analyzing the resulting data, and drawing appropriate conclusions).

 SCIENCE AND FAITH: Students completing a Bachelor of Science degree in the Department of Biology will be able to describe and explore in a thoughtful, humble manner the challenges at the interface of science and religion.

 Several Biology Department faculty and students attended the Arkansas INBRE conference in Fayetteville, AR in Nov 2019.
 Three Harding University Biology students won awards.
 Congratulations to Landon Genry (3rd place Biology poster), Matthew Thompson (1st place Biology poster), and Alicen Wilcox (2nd place Biology invited oral presentation)!

 Meet our Staff

-Mrs. Lisa Valentine serves as secretary for both Biology and Chemistry Departments.
+Mrs. Lisa Valentine serves as administrative assistant for both Biology and Chemistry Departments.
 She is always willing to help students with class scheduling, photocopying and details of day to day student life as a science major.

 Mrs. Debra Shelton, Administrative Assistant to Dean Zane Gastineau, is a friendly face for students in need of scheduling help or any other college life crisis that may arise.